 Special services in Minnesota counties include gender and age-specific programs, Indian and Native treatment options, holistic services, treatment centers equipped to help persons with HIV and AIDS, and faith-based drug treatment facilities.
 Most centers throughout the state will be able to accept insurance, which will help cover some or all of the costs involved in the rehabilitation process.
 Other facilities in the state are private centers, but some locations are low cost or provide free treatment for their patients.
 It is important to take the time to find the right kind of help and ask the right questions to ensure the proper methods are used to treat an addiction.

 Minnesota Drug Abuse Facts

-The bulk of the drug trafficking and distribution is conducted by Mexican drug organizations, who primarily deal with the sale of cocaine, marijuana, heroin and methamphetamines.
-The Mexican drug organizations supply cocaine, marijuana and heroin to other ethnic independent distributors, ranging from Hispanics, African Americans, Native Americans and Caucasian - all dealing at street/retail level.
+The bulk of drug trafficking and distribution is conducted by Mexican drug organizations, who primarily deal with the sale of cocaine, marijuana, heroin, and methamphetamines.
+The Mexican drug organizations supply cocaine, marijuana, and heroin to other ethnic independent distributors, ranging from Hispanics, African Americans, Native Americans, and Caucasian - all dealing at street/retail level.
 Most of the profits of this drug network are then sent to Mexico.
 The methamphetamine distribution is mostly found in the outlying areas of the state, and controlled by smaller, independent groups and bicker gangs.
 Crack cocaine distribution is controlled primarily by African American groups.
 The drug-related violence between street gangs has elevated significantly over the last few years.

-The methamphetamine found in the state of Minnesota stem from either of two sources; Larger quantities of the drug is being brought in by Mexican organizations from other states in the country such as Texas, California, Arizona and Washington.
-Local manufacturing, although poses a smaller threat, is the other meth drug threat within Minnesota, with several small labs scattered across the state.
+The methamphetamine found in Minnesota stems from either of two sources; Larger quantities of the drug are being brought in by Mexican organizations from other states in the country such as Texas, California, Arizona, and Washing